Error Page Codes

 - If the actual media included is incompatible with the method specified by the HTTP request.

 Most users should not encounter this error page.
-It is highly indicative of programming issues with a specific feature and requires development to resolve.
+It highly indicates programming issues with a specific feature and requires development to resolve.

 What is a Server Error Code?

 Server Error Codes begin with the number 5, such as 500 or 503 (two of the most common server-side errors).
-These error pages indicate that an issue was experienced on the server that prevented it from being able to serve the request.
+These error pages indicate that an issue was experienced on the server that prevented it from serving the request.

-Unlike Client Error Codes, a Server Error Code can sometimes be temporary or intermittent caused by temporary resource issues or issues with the route the request took to reach the server or return back.
+Unlike Client Error Codes, a Server Error Code can sometimes be temporary or intermittent caused by temporary resource issues or issues with the request's route to reach the server or return.

 Continue reading for an index of possible 5XX Server Error Codes. ⤵